Key Takeaways

 Can I file a charge without an attorney?

 Yes.
 The EEOC process is designed to be accessible to individuals without lawyers.
-However, the charge you file defines the scope of your later lawsuit, so getting legal advice is strongly recommended.
+However, the charge you file can define the scope of your later lawsuit, so getting legal advice is strongly recommended.

 What if I file late?